Black Eyed Pea Hummus

 Black Eyed Pea Hummus Ingredients:

-Drain the liquid from the black eyed peas and empty them into your food processor.
-Add the salt, pepper, dill, lemon juice and grated garlic.
+Drain the liquid from the black eyed peas and empty them into your food processor then add the dill, lemon juice and grated garlic and give it a light seasoning of salt and pepper.

 Pulse it a few times, stir, then add up to 3 tablespoons of olive oil, one tablespoon at a time, blending between each until you have a smooth consistency.
 Taste it and adjust salt and pepper as you like.